QmelZ/Endless-rusting/README.md

 ### Damaging Weather
 Weather which can rain bullets from the sky has been added!
 I'm working to make the impact of the weather on gameplay noticible enough that it becomes something that the player should think about, but not be the entire focus of their time spent in the storm.

+###Pirmitive Logic Systems
+Ever wanted to make a dnace pad without much logic?
+Well now you... kind of can.
+Basic logic transfers 4 pieces of information like normal logic systems, onyl blocks read the information in a certain way!
+You will have to reformat the information into a readable form for the blocks to do what you expect them to, or mess around with unintentional interactions between sender and reciever.

 ## New Status Effects

 ### Spreading Status Effects